GoldenStack/maize-docs/docs/intro.md

 function.
 In many programming languages, this is an impossible idea.
 In Maize, this is simply how programming works.

+Maize has relatively little abstraction over the lambda calculus; if a computer was only able to evaluate the lambda calculus, Maize would be lower-level than common languages like JavaScript or C#.
+Basically, it's only high level because it targets a different system.

 ### Why *not* Maize?
 Maize is not a general purpose language.
 Maize is not a multi-paradigm language.